MultisampledNight/flow/src/gfx/draw.typ

   // we just need to repeat it along the plan

   // basically manual recursion. each array entry is a stack frame
-  // each stack frame has a field `queue` for the coords/branches to next run through
+  // each stack frame is a dictionary with fields:
+  // - `queue` for the coords/branches to next run through
-  // additionally each frame can be a *modifier* — that is, specially influencing processing somehow
+  // - `cfg` for modifier options (see above functions calling _modifier)
-  // see the functions above calling _modifier for an explanation let depth = ((queue: args.pos().rev(), cfg: (:)),) let last = from
+  // - (optional) `last-is-arrow` if to draw an arrowhead at the end of this frame let depth = ((queue: args.pos().rev(), cfg: (:)),) let last = from

-  // collecting them while drawing edges so we can draw them all on the edges let tags = ()
+  // collecting them while drawing edges so we can draw them all on the edges
+  // each tag is a dictionary with fields:
+  // - `pos` for where to draw the tag
+  // - `display` for what to show at `pos` let tags = ()

   while depth.len() != 0 {